specstoryai/keyframe-blogger/README.md

-# Video Transcriber with Frame Extraction and AI Processing
+# Keyframe Blogger

-A workflow for converting instructional videos into blog posts: extract key frames locally, then use AI for content generation.
+Convert instructional videos into blog posts by extracting key frames and using AI for content generation.

 ## Overview